Home

 Pinpoint Review

-Pinpoint's applicant tracking system is highly regarded by users for its intuitive interface, neat automation workflows, and robust career site builder.
+Pinpoint's applicant tracking system is highly regarded by users for its intuitive interface, neat automation workflows, and robust career site builder, which we found perfect for small businesses to create a polished, professional hiring process.

 We love how easy it is for candidates to apply through the career site.
 Here’s an example of what going the extra mile looks like: if your candidates are not ready to apply, they can opt into a talent community to stay in touch with your company.
 After testing a few dozen vendors, we can confirm this is something you can’t find in most other ATSs.